lanjiangboston/GiniClust/README.md

 GiniClust can be applied to datasets originating from different platforms, such as multiplex qPCR data, traditional single-cell RNAseq or newly emerging UMI-based single-cell RNAseq, e.g. inDrops and Drop-seq.

-GiniClust comes with a graphical user interface:
+GiniClust is created and maintained by the GC Yuan Lab at Harvard University and the Dana-Farber Cancer Institute and comes with a graphical user interface for convenience:

 ![alt tag](https://raw.githubusercontent.com/lanjiangboston/GiniClust/master/img/GiniClust_starting_screenshot.png)

-GiniClust is created and maintained by the GC Yuan Lab at Harvard University and the Dana-Farber Cancer Institute.

 Installation
 ------------